MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

         ```bash
         mvn adapter:deploy
         ```

+### Deploy All
+If you have multiple adapters in a filesystem folder and you'd like to deploy all of them, use `mfpdev adapter deploy all`.

 </br>
 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** You can also build and deploy the adapter using a single command: `mvn install adapter:deploy`